Reviewing International Seaways Inc. (INSW)'s and LSC Communications Inc. (NYSE:LKSD)'s results | New Business Observer

-Both International Seaways Inc. (NYSE:INSW) and LSC Communications Inc. (NYSE:LKSD) are Business Services companies, competing one another.
-We will compare their institutional ownership, profitability, risk, analyst recommendations, dividends, earnings and valuation.
+This is a contrast between International Seaways Inc. (NYSE:INSW) and LSC Communications Inc. (NYSE:LKSD) based on their risk, institutional ownership, analyst recommendations, profitability, dividends, earnings and valuation.
+The two companies are Business Services and they also compete with each other.

 |Gross Revenue